w5xd/ContestSuperSimClient/README.md

 # ContestSuperSimClient
-C++ programming interface to the Contest Super Simulator Its defined in COM automation, so pretty much any Windows scripting client can drive it.
+The programming interface to the Contest Super Simulator is defined in COM automation.
+Pretty much any Windows programming technology can access it.
+C++ programming interface to the Contest Super Simulator is demonstrated in CPP folder.
+C# programming interface is in the CS folder.
+And, just to prove the point, Example.js shows that the Windows Scripting host can even call it.